ZoneMinder/zoneminder/README.txt

 o    FEATURE - Version 1.21.0 added support for events to be labelled with Cause and Notes fields.
 However these could not be modified directly from the web interface.
-This has been amended so that an 'Edit' link is now present in the events listing.
+This has been amended so that an `Edit' link is now present in the events listing.
 Clicking on this allows you to modify these fields for one or more events so they can be identified as belonging to a particular incident.